ellman12/AutoHotkey/README.md

 # AutoHotkey

 All of my AutoHotkey and iCUE stuff.
+Start with the file "Main Script Revised.ahk"

 **Brief History (From What I Can Remember/find):**<br>
 2015/2016—acquire K95 RGB and M65 mouse.<br>